zyk101177/TriLock/README.md

 # Operational Flow

 Using Design Compiler as the synthesis tool.
-1. Put the original verilog, e.g. abc.v, in `./ori/abc_ori/abc_ori.v`.
+1. Put the verilog of the original circuit, e.g. abc.v, in `./ori/abc_ori/abc_ori.v`.
 The top module name should be `abc_ori.v`.
-All the provided samples are synthesized by Design Compiler with Nangate as the library.

 2. Prepare a `bench_names.txt` file.
    Please refer to the `bench_names.txt` for the file format.
 Each line begins with the bench name following by the encryption parameters.